Ministry of Agriculture, Fisheries and Food (United Kingdom): First World War

 The First World War was declared on 4 August 1914.
 Good harvests and little interruption to imports of food during the first two years of meant that there were no shortages of food, though the ministry was buying wheat, meat and sugar.
 The agricultural situation then changed for the worse with a poor crop harvest, failure of the potato crop, declining harvest abroad and increased shipping losses.
 In 1916, Rowland Prothero was appointed President of the Board of Agriculture with a seat in the Cabinet and with the aim of stimulating food production.

-In December 1916, a Ministry of Food was created under the New Ministries & Secretaries Act 1916 and Lord Devonport appointed Food Controller to regulate the supply and consumption of food and to encourage food production.
-A Food Production Department was established by the Board of Agriculture in 1917 to organise and distribute agricultural inputs, such as labour, feed, fertiliser and machinery, and increase output of crops.
+In December 1916, a Ministry of Food was created under the New Ministries and Secretaries Act 1916 (6 & 7 Geo.
+5. c.
+68) and Lord Devonport appointed Food Controller to regulate the supply and consumption of food and to encourage food production.
+A Food Production Department was established by the Board of Agriculture in January 1917 to organise and distribute agricultural inputs, such as labour, feed, fertiliser and machinery, and increase output of crops.
 Provision of labour provided considerable difficulty as many men working on farms had enlisted but co-operation between the War Office and the board enabled men to be released to help with spring cultivation and harvest.
 Also in 1917, the Women's Land Army was created to provide substitutes for men called up to the forces.

-The Corn Production Act 1917 guaranteed minimum prices for wheat and oats, specified a minimum wage for agricultural workers and established the Agricultural Wages Board, to ensure stability for farmers and a share of this stability for agricultural workers.
+The Corn Production Act 1917 (7 & 8 Geo.
+5. c.
+46) guaranteed minimum prices for wheat and oats, specified a minimum wage for agricultural workers and established the Agricultural Wages Board, to ensure stability for farmers and a share of this stability for agricultural workers.
 The aim was to increase output of home-grown food and reduce dependence on imports.